Gene therapy in Parkinson's disease: Disease modifying

 There are therapies in development based in the modification of the disease.
 The first one is the neurotrophic factors gene delivery.
 In this therapy, GNDF or NTN are used to protect the system.
-GNDF is a factor of the TGFß superfamily, is secreted by astrocytes (glia cells that are in charge of the survival of the midbrain dopaminergic neurons) and is homologous to NTN, persephin and artemin.
+GNDF is a factor of the TGFβ superfamily, is secreted by astrocytes (glia cells that are in charge of the survival of the midbrain dopaminergic neurons) and is homologous to NTN, persephin and artemin.
 Preclinical studies of the nigrostriatal dopaminergic in relation to Parkinson disease system have shown that GNDF and NTN are very potential neuroprotective agents.

 Another type in the disease's modification technique is the synuclein silencing.
 Some cases of PD were related to polymorphisms in the α-synuclein promoter and also in the multiplication of the locus that carries the α-synuclein gene.
 Therefore, trying to down-regulate the α-synuclein expression could impact the development of the disease.
 There have been explored several viral vector-based gene delivery system that interfere with α- synuclein expression, and they depend on the interference of the RNA (destabilizing the α-synuclein RNAm) and/or the block the protein translation (using short hairpin RNA or micro RNA directed against the α-synuclein RNAm sequence).

 The discovery of the Parkin gene is another type of modification of PD.
 The Parkin gene is linked with mutations associated with autosomal recessive juvenile parkinsonism (previous state of Parkinson with the typical symptoms and pathology but with a slow progression).
 The mutations in the Parkin gene are responsible for the development of the autosomal recessive juvenile parkinsonism.